Basic Algorithm Templates

 3

-S[i, j] = sum of all elements in the upper left part of the cell at row i and column j
+S[i, j] = Sum of all elements in the upper left part of the grid at row i and column j

-The sum of a submatrix with (x1, y1) as the upper left corner and (x2, y2) as the lower right corner is:
+The sum of the submatrix with (x1, y1) as the upper left corner and (x2, y2) as the lower right corner is:

 S[x2, y2] - S[x1 - 1, y2] - S[x2, y1 - 1] + S[x1 - 1, y1 - 1]